emgre/NEStor/README.md

 I personnaly use the latest version of Visual Studio for programming and it works great.
 I tested it once on a Linux virtual machine and the makefile generated was compiling everything as it should.

-If you build it with the unit tests, please be sure to  pass the `--recursive` parameters when cloning the repository in order to automatically download [Google Test](https://github.com/google/googletest).
+If you build it with the unit tests, please be sure to use the `--recursive` parameter when cloning the repository in order to download [Google Test](https://github.com/google/googletest).
 It will be compiled automatically by CMake and the tests will be available for CTest.

 ## Why NEStor?
 The name NEStor is a reference to the acronym "NES" and a reference to [Nestor](https://en.wikipedia.org/wiki/Nestor_(mythology)), a character in the Greek mythology.